Java/Spring Boot - JHipster

 Register the DataDomeFilter

-Add a FilterRegistrationBean in your java web configuration file.
+Add a FilterRegistrationBean in your Java web configuration file.
 It has to be registered with the highest priority order.

 For JHipster, you may use WebConfigurer.java.